Certified Recovery Support Specialist (CRSS) & Certified Peer Recovery Specialist (CPRS) FAQs

 If a person needs to retake the exam, they would have received a new pre-registration form with their exam scores.
 That form needs to be completed and sent back to ICB with the exam fee.
 A person has 1 year from the date they last took the exam to retest.
 If they do not test in a years' time, then their file will expire and they will need to reapply with a new application.

-8. What if I need an accommodation to take either of the CRSS or CPRS exams?
+7. What if I need an accommodation to take the CRSS/CPRS exam?

 ICB policy states, "Accommodations for individuals with disabilities and/or religious obligations must be submitted in writing no less than thirty days prior to the examination date.
 Official documentation of the disability or religious issue must be provided with the written request."